Latin American Dance Origins: A Fusion of Culture and Rhythm

 Tango, the steamy dance of passion, kicked off in the 1880s along the River Plate, the natural border between Argentina and Uruguay.
 Picture this: back then, it was all about the brothels and bars of port cities.
 Imagine sailors and ladies of the night swaying to the rhythm in dimly lit rooms.
 Fast forward to today, tango has spread its wings worldwide, morphing into various styles and captivating hearts everywhere.

-The tango made its grand entrance into Europe around 1911, seducing the high society of Paris, London, and Berlin.
-Nowadays, tango communities thrive across the globe, with the biggest ones in Buenos Aires, New York, and (DanceUs.org).
+The tango made its grand entrance into Europe around 1911, seducing the high society of Paris, , and Berlin.
+Nowadays, tango communities thrive across the globe, with the biggest ones in Buenos Aires, New York, and Seattle (DanceUs.org).
 From the traditional Argentine Tango to the ballroom style, this dance has variations that suit everyone from seasoned dancers to those just trying not to trip over their own feet.

 LocationMajor Tango Communities